camunda/camunda-docs-manual/content/reference/rest/batch/get-statistics-query.md

     <td>Number</td>
     <td>
       The number of batch execution jobs created per seed job invocation.
-      The batch seed job is invoked until it created all batch execution jobs required by the batch (see <code>totalJobs</code> property).
+      The batch seed job is invoked until it has created all batch execution jobs required by the batch (see <code>totalJobs</code> property).
     </td>
   </tr>